 Will there be sofnalime?

-There will be a supply of sofnalime (Grade 797) on the boat at a cost of £4.50/kg.
+There will be a supply of sofnalime (Grade 797) on the boat, sold per kg.

 There is lead on the boat for your use.
 Lead comes in blocks of 4 lb (2 kg) or 6 lb (3 kg) that will thread onto a standard weight belt.
 You need to bring your own webbing belt to put the blocks on.
 If you lose my lead, I will charge you!